1983 Pacific hurricane season: Hurricane Ismael

 The origins of Hurricane Ismael were from a northward bulge of the Intertropical Convergence Zone (ITCZ) in early August, which resulted in the formation of a tropical depression on August 8.
 Six hours later, it was upgraded into Tropical storm Ismael.
 Continuing to intensity, Ismael was upgraded into a hurricane late on August 10 and subsequently developed an eye.
 The storm soon reached its peak of 100 mph (155 km/h).
 Late on August 11, Hurricane Ismael began to weaken as it encountered cooler waters and the hurricane was soon downgraded to a Category 1 on the SSHWS.
 The following day, Ismael was downgraded into a tropical storm about 380 mi west of the Baja California peninsula.
 On August 14, the storm was downgraded into a tropical depression while centered about 250 mi west of Point Ensenada.
 Ismael dissipated that day.

 While still out at sea, Ismael brought 6–9 ft waves to much of Southern California, though waves from the storm were less than expected.
 One person was swept away at a beach.
 The remnants of the storm later moved over South California, resulting in moderate rainfall.
 The Yucca Valley was the worst hit by the storm, where nearly every road was washed out.
 Almost 50,000 residents in Palm Springs were isolated due to rains.
 A tornado near Los Angeles led to minor damage.
 In San Bernardino, many buildings were destroyed, forcing numerous evacuations.
 Around 80,000 homes were left without power across the Inland Empire.
 Moreover, three interstates were closed.
 In all, minor injuries were reported and three people died in San Bernardino when their car swept into a channel.
 Damage from the storm totaled $19 million (1983 USD).
 After affecting California, the remnants of the hurricane moved into Nevada.
 Many parking lots in Laughlin were flooded.
 Two small towns were also isolated.
 Several major streets in the outskirts of Las Vegas were closed because of flooding.

-Tropical Depression Eleven
+Tropical Depression Eleven-E

 The eleventh cyclone of the 1983 season formed from an intense area of thunderstorms located over the Yucatán Peninsula on August 11 and 12.
 After crossing the Mexican mainland, it emerged into the Pacific basin near Guadalajara early on August 13.
 After turning northwest, it intensified into a depression two days later after showing sign of a circulation.
 The depression continued northwest with little change in wind speed, and on August 16, about 24 hours after formation, the depression dissipated after its circulation ceased very close to landfall on the Baja California peninsula.